opencompany/www.opencompany.org/_i18n/en/join/index.md

 ### Chat

-We maintain an [Discord Server](https://discord.gg/MDffbaQ) where our members, or any interested parties can join to discuss open companies, the initative, or their specific initatives.
+We maintain a [Discord Server](https://discord.gg/MDffbaQ) where our members, or any interested parties can join to discuss open companies, the initiative, or their specific initiatives.